Preventing Social Disappointment in Elections

 \subsection{Social Disappointment in Voting Systems}

-In this section, we justify the importance of the notion of social disappointment in real-world political elections, and show that which voting protocols avoid SD.
-Then, we show that social frustration and social disappointment are two distinct concepts and the occurrence of none of them implies the occurrence of other one.
+In this section, we justify the importance of the notion of social disappointment in real-world political elections, and show which voting protocols avoid SD.
+Then, we show that Condorcet loser and social disappointment are two distinct concepts and the occurrence of none of them implies the occurrence of the other one.

 Some civilizations live in a way that the racial/ethnic/religious divisions can potentially cause polarization in the society.
 In situations where centrism is defined in terms of conciliatory views, the necessity of choosing the moderate candidates and keeping away from the extremist candidates-who are not supported by a broad spectrum of people-are shown \cite{GF}.
 Similarly, we design a mechanism that satisfies these properties and avoid SD in elections.